The Team

 Lia is interested in soil ecology of arid lands and utilizing the soil microbiome to better assist in ecosystem recovery.
 Her previous work includes research on mine revegetation and incipient soil development.
 Lia intends to use her career to stronger relationships between scientists and policymakers to better inform regulations and management practices, as well as promoting science communication and diversity in STEM.
 She is a native Tucsonan, NSF Graduate Research Fellow, and jigsaw puzzle enthusiast.

-Undergraduate Student
+MS Student

-Undergraduate Student
+MS Student

 Albert Kline